Top 10 Things to Do on Oahu | Hawaii Famous Landmarks

 Top Things to Do on Oahu | Hawaii Famous Landmarks

-There’s a lot of top Hawaii attractions to fill a trip Hawaii itinerary, so I’m narrowing it down to famous landmarks, which will give you an overview into the Oahu’s history, landscape and culture.
-Click here to see some amazing photos of Oahu at Expedia.com.
+There’s a lot of top Hawaii attractions on the island of Oahu to fill a trip Hawaii itinerary, so I’m narrowing it down to famous landmarks, which will give you an overview into the Oahu’s history, landscape and culture.
+Check out these amazing photos of Oahu at Expedia.com.

 Diamond Head , Hours: Daily 6am- 6pm, gates close at 4:30pm, Admission: $1 , Parking: $5